Observing Squad

 Setup via Docker

-One can set up an Observing Squad using Docker, as described here.
+More detailed commands for installing, building and running an Observing Squad using Docker are described here.
 The images (for the Proxy and for the Observers) are published on Docker Hub.